mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 1. Provide a value for the **EncryptionKey** constant provided by the **Encryption** module.
 2. Launch the UI by using the **EmailConnector_OverviewPage** in the **USE_ME** folder.

-### 2.1 Module security and roles
+### 2.1 Module Security and Roles

-The module comes with a default EmailConnectorAdmin module role.
-Access rights for this role has been set with wider set of use-cases in mind.
-Please review the access rights if they fits to your use-case and security requirements before linking the module role to User Roles in App Security(/refguide/app-security/).
+The module comes with a default **EmailConnectorAdmin** module role.
+Access rights for this role have been set with wider use-cases in mind.
+Please review the access rights if they fit to your use case and security requirements before linking the module role to User Roles in [App Security](/refguide/app-security/).

 ## 3 Email Account Configuration {#accountconfig}